My name is Jasmine, I am 17 years old, currently doing my A-levels. I volunteer with a young boy called Eden, helping him with his swimming.

 It’s been an amazing experience seeing Courtney’s confidence and ability grow when repeating the same dance routines and being able to keep up with the instructor with ease.
 You can see both of our smiles grow as soon as the dancing has started.
 Overall, my favourite experience from volunteering is being able to get to know Courtney as a person and develop a friendship with her.

-My name is Billy, I am 17 years old and an A-level student.
+My name is Billy and I am currently studying towards my A-levels.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
 I am a Scout leader outside of Me 2 Club and saw the confidence given to young people, that allowed them to fully participate in activities and push themselves further every time.

 I began swimming with my Me2 Club young person, Pierce in January 2017.
 During this time, I have seen a huge amount of progress.
 I have really seen Pierce develop in his activity and in social confidence over these few months.
 My being there, gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing and sociable young man.